robkravec/robkravec.github.io/index.md

 <img src="images/Steps3.png?raw=true"/>

-Python implementation of t-stochastic neighbor embedding (t-SNE) based on van der Maaten and Hinton's 2008 paper, "Visualizing Data using t-SNE."
+Python implementation of t-stochastic neighbor embedding (t-SNE) based on van der Maaten and Hinton's 2008 paper, ["Visualizing Data using t-SNE"](https://www.jmlr.org/papers/volume9/vandermaaten08a/vandermaaten08a.pdf){:target="_blank"}.
 The linked repository contains a reproducible report that discusses the t-SNE algorithm in depth (including optimization opportunities) and demonstrates results on both simulated and real datasets.
 This homebrewed t-SNE implementation can also be downloaded using the `setup.py` file provided in the repository.

 ---